aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en.rst.txt

        2:
     -->3: while True  # a comment
                                  ^

-    My best guess: you wrote a 'while' loop but forgot to add a colon ':' at the end
+    My best guess:
+      You wrote a 'while' loop but
+      forgot to add a colon ':' at the end

 SyntaxError - elif, not else if